 - Show a notification on the agent.
-This notification will appear at the bottom right of the screen, indicating that a prohibited action was blocked by a protection rule. - Run custom scripts. - Run a Yara scan.
-For further information, refer to the section Running Yara scans on SES Evolution agents.
+This notification will appear at the bottom right of the screen, indicating that a prohibited action was blocked by a protection rule. - · Run custom scripts. - Run a Yara or IoC scan.
+For more information, refer to Running Yara scans and Searching for indicators of compromise

 This action is available only for rules in which processes or files have been logged.
-It does not apply, for example, to Wi-Fi and ARP Spoofing rules.
+It does not apply, for example, to Devices and ARP Spoofing rules.

 This feature may be useful in triggering an antivirus analysis the moment the incident is logged, or it can move a dangerous file to a specific folder.
-Launching a Yara scan makes it possible to identify malware, for example.
+Launching a Yara or IoC scan makes it possible to identify malware, for example.